Santa Fe High School (New Mexico): Academics

-The school is a part of U.S Department of Education's Green Ribbon Program and Sustainable Santa Fe.
+The school is a part of U.S. Department of Education's Green Ribbon Program and Sustainable Santa Fe.
 Santa Fe High has installed numerous solar panels that partially supply the energy of the campus.

 In relation to its Advanced Placement (AP) program, Santa Fe High School's test scores regularly outperform state, national, and global averages.
 The participation rate among students for AP examinations is 42% as of the 2017 academic year.

+Santa Fe High features a student-run media organization known as "The Demon Tattler".
+The Tattler has served as the school's official newspaper for over 60 years, but as of 2015, it has transitioned into an online-only entity.
+Students who enroll in the dedicated Journalism class serve as reporters for the Demon Tattler Website.
+Journalism students are also responsible for the publishing of daily school news videos to the Demon Tattler YouTube channel.
+As of 2023, Barbara Gerber serves as the head of the Journalism department of the Demon Tattler, while John Morrison leads the Video Production Department.

 Athletics

-Santa Fe High School is a participating school in NM District 2-AAAAAA of the New Mexico Activities Association.
-The school has won over 28 state championships from NMAA sanctioned sports and events.
-The SFHS tennis teams (coached by math teacher Ramon Martinez) in the 1980's were particularly successful, being undefeated in dual matches (88-0) between 1979-1983.
-Another of the school's most dominant programs was its cross country team in the late 70s and early 80s under coach John Alire, winning twelve state title trophies during this span.
+Santa Fe High School is a participating school in NM District 2-AAAAAA of the New Mexico Activities Association (NMAA).
+The school has won over 28 state championships from NMAA-sanctioned sports and events.
+The SFHS tennis teams (coached by math teacher Ramon Martinez) in the 1980s were particularly successful, being undefeated in dual matches (88–0) between 1979 and 1983.
+Another of the school's most dominant programs was its cross country team in the late 1970s and early '80s under coach John Alire, winning twelve state title trophies during this span.

 St Michael's High School is a traditional sporting rival, dating back more than 100 years.